 Angular cheilitis causes pain and inflammation on one or both corners of the mouth.
 Tips that may help include using prescription and over-the-counter medication, getting more iron and vitamin B, and having dental work, if necessary.

-The technical term for the areas affected are the labial commissures.
-The commissures refer to the two corners of the mouth, where the upper and lower lips connect.
-Angular cheilitis is inflammation, including redness, swelling, and pain at one or both commissures.
+The technical term for the affected areas is the labial or oral commissures.
+The commissures refer to the corners of the mouth, where the upper and lower lips connect.

-The inflammation associated with angular cheilitis may extend onto the lips or skin of the face slightly, but it is primarily confined to the corners of the mouth.
+The inflammation associated with AC may slightly extend onto the lips or skin but primarily affects the corners of the mouth.

 Fast facts on angular cheilitis:

 - Angular cheilitis is not a disease but a symptom of something else.